paulomarquesc/paulomarquesc.github.io/_posts/2019-3-15-working-with-azure-storage-tables-from-powershell.md

 | Remove-AzTableRow                  | Removes a specified table row                                                                                |
 | Update-AzTableRow                  | Updates a table entity                                                                                       |

 > Note: For compabilitiy purposes, aliases were created for the old noun style `AzureStorageTable`.
-New noun, `AzTable`, is the replacement that will allow you to automatically load the `AzureRmStorageTable`.
+New noun, `AzTable`, is the replacement that will allow you to automatically load the `AzTable`.
 If you wish to continue to use the old names, make sure you explicitly load the module before using them.

 There are a number of use cases for an IT Pro work with Azure Tables from PowerShell where it becomes a great repository, the ones below are just few examples: